Dgraph Tour

 allOfTerms(edge_name, "term1 ... termN")

-: matches nodes with an outgoingstring
+: matches nodes with an outgoing

-where the string contains all listed terms.anyOfTerms(edge_name, "term1 ... termN")
+where the string contains all listed terms.

-: As withallOfTerms
+: As with allOfTerms

-, but matches at least one term.The equalities and inequalities can be applied to edges of types:
+The equalities and inequalities can be applied to edges of types: int

 eq(edge_name, value)